 - 1. The SADC Secretariat works in close cooperation with various intergovernmental international financing institutions or international donors and Member States to implement jointly financed programmes, projects and/or activities.
-Whenever SADC Secretariat jointly con-finance programmes/projects/activities with other international organizations, donors or Member States it may allow the application of alternative procurement rules, including the national procurement rules, provided the SADC Secretariat is satisfied that those alternative procurement, financial management and monitoring procedures are acceptable to SADC Secretariat. - 2.
+Whenever SADC Secretariat jointly co-finances programmes/projects/activities with other international organizations, donors or Member States it may allow the application of alternative procurement rules, including the national procurement rules. - 2.
 Such exemption to the application of the SADC Secretariat Procurement Policy shall not prevent SADC Secretariat from conducting financial and procurement audits of the programme/project/activity.
-Whenever the financial or procurement audit identifies deviation from core SADC Secretariat Procurement Policy principles or SADC Financial Regulation, SADC Secretariat shall take the necessary remedy actions to protect its financial interest and safeguard the principles lay down in the SADC Secretariat Financial Regulations and Procurement Policy. - 3.
+Whenever the financial or procurement audit identifies deviation from core SADC Secretariat Procurement Policy principles or SADC Financial Regulation, SADC Secretariat shall take the necessary remedy actions to protect its financial interest and safeguard the principles laid down in the SADC Secretariat Financial Regulations and Procurement and Grants Policy. - 3.
 SADC Secretariat may delegate the implementation of its programmes/projects/activities to implementation structures in the Member States.
-In such cases, the procurement responsibility may be delegated to the respective implementation structure in the Member State, under the obligation of observing in full the provision of these Guidelines.
-In such cases, all procurement processes conducted by SADC Secretariat implementation structures in the Member States using SADC Secretariat Funds, shall be subject to SADC Secretariat review, as defined in the SADC Secretariat Policy for Procurement and Grants and these Guidelines.
+In such cases, the procurement responsibility may be delegated to the respective implementation structure in the Member State, under the obligation of observing in full the provision of SADC Procurement and Grants Policy and these Guidelines.
+In such cases, all procurement processes conducted by SADC Secretariat implementation structures in the Member States using SADC Secretariat funds, shall be subject to SADC Secretariat review, as defined in the SADC Secretariat Procurement and Grants Policy and these Guidelines.